ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ sudo slcand -o -c /dev/ttyACM0 && sudo ip link set up can0

-Replace /dev/ttyACM0 by the device file that was attributed by your computer.
+Replace /dev/ttyACM0 with the device file that was attributed by your computer.

 After executing this command, you should be able to see the CAN interface as "can0" using ifconfig: